codeurjc-students/2019-LicenseManager/docs/INSTALLATION_GUIDE.md

 ### (JAVA BACK-END)
 1. Download [Spring Tool Suite 3](https://spring.io/tools3/sts/all).
 2. Open backend folder on STS.
-3. Run as Spring Boot application. **IMPORTANT:** Run the app passing as first arg your Private Stripe Key.
-For more info about it check [Stripe Integration](./StripeIntegration.md)
+3. Run as Spring Boot application.

 You can configure the database url, user and pass on the application.properties.